SummaryRead the full fact sheet

 Eating disorders include anorexia, bulimia nervosa and other binge eating disorders.
 Eating disorders affect females and males and can have serious psychological and physical consequences.

 Obsessive compulsive disorder

 Obsessive compulsive disorder (OCD) is an anxiety disorder.
 Obsessions are recurrent thoughts, images or impulses that are intrusive and unwanted.
 Compulsions are time-consuming and distressing repetitive rituals.
-Ttreatments include cognitive behaviour therapy (CBT), and medications
+Treatments include cognitive behaviour therapy (CBT), and medications.

 Paranoia is the irrational and persistent feeling that people are ‘out to get you’.
 Paranoia may be a symptom of conditions including paranoid personality disorder, delusional (paranoid) disorder and schizophrenia.
 Treatment for paranoiainclude medications and psychological support.